How to do market research

 Example 1: Product validation before launch.
 A home baker wanted to start selling custom cakes online.
 Before investing in equipment and marketing, she surveyed people in local Facebook groups.

 She learned that customers prioritised dietary options (gluten-free, vegan) over elaborate designs.
 She adjusted her menu before launching and attracted customers competitors were missing.
+If you're exploring small business ideas, this kind of quick validation can save you time and money.

 Example 2: Pricing strategy research.
 A freelance graphic designer wasn't sure how to price a new logo package.
 He interviewed past clients about their budgets and expectations.

 Most expected to pay more than he was charging, and they valued quick turnaround over unlimited revisions.
 He raised his prices and streamlined his process.
+For more on this topic, explore how to increase prices without losing customers.

 Example 3: Competitor positioning research.
-A new coffee shop owner studied reviews of nearby cafés before opening.
+A new coffee shop owner studied reviews of nearby cafes before opening.
 Customers consistently complained about slow service and limited seating.
 She designed her shop with faster workflows and more tables, then marketed herself as the quick, comfortable alternative.

 These examples show that useful market research doesn't require large budgets or complex methods.
 Simple conversations and observations can guide better business decisions.